hkexgroup/resipy/README.md

 [![mac](https://img.shields.io/badge/macOS%2064bit-ResIPy%20v1.1.9-lightgrey.svg?style=flat&logo=Apple&logoColor=white)](https://lancaster.box.com/s/gafj2hqq3l94boff7hburb2mizb5v32e "wine is required - see below")
 [![linux](https://img.shields.io/badge/Linux%2064bit-ResIPy%20v1.1.9-orange.svg?style=flat&logo=Linux&logoColor=white)](https://lancaster.box.com/s/vmezt50g0it4ml6x1iyy98sk06757ktm "Tested on Debian10 and Ubuntu18.04.2")

+Note for Windows users:
+- If your Windows prevents you from running ResIPy on first run, on the “Windows protected your PC” message, click on “More info” and then click on “Run anyway” from the bottom.
+You may also allow ResIPy to run from your antivirus program.

 Note for Mac and Linux users:
 - You will need to have *wine* installed as the executables beneath are compiled for Windows
 - If you get "command not found" error, you might need to allow "executable permission" to the binary, using `sudo chmod 775 ResIPy`